Branflakes333/DnD_Spinner/README.txt

 ### Generative AI

 While I am doing this project for learning, I'm also doing it for fun, and to actually use.
-I am strictly using ChatGPT for coding theory.
+I am roughly using ChatGPT for only coding theory and debugging, though there are moments Copilot is capped.
-I am also using Copilot to streamline the setup stage of this project.
+I am also using Copilot to streamline the setup stage of this project, as well as debugging.
 As I progress through the project, I am utilizing Copilot less and less.
-While "test_spinner.py" was initially coded be Copilot, I intend to code the rest and future testers using Claude, or not genAI.
+I intend to use GenAI to help create more tests at some point.